jmarckel/get-er-done/doc/api-auth.rst

 Authorization

-The GetErDone API, as the resource server, will grant the resource owner access to operations on the To-Do list based on Authorization information contained within the set of "claims" made in the verified Access Token.
+The GetErDone API, as the resource server, will grant the resource owner access to operations on their resources based on Authorization information contained within the set of "claims" made in the verified Access Token.
+These claims include information about the user, including the operations they are allowed to perform.
-These claims include information about the user, as well as the operations they are allowed to perform.
-The claim used by the resource server to determine a user is authorized to access an operation is called "scope".
+The claim used by the resource server to determine a resource owner is authorized to access an operation is called "scope".

 The GetErDone API provides access using the following
 scopes: 'read:tasks', 'write:tasks', 'assign:tasks', and